The following articles answers common questions about Motion Detection as it is used in Ring Powered Devices.

 How far out does motion detection go?

-- The motion detection on powered Ring devices can “see” about 30 ft away from the camera.
+The motion detection on powered Ring devices can detect up to 30 feet from the camera.

-If you would like to go further than setting up a Motion Schedule and completely disable Motion, please follow these steps:
+If you would like to disable motions completely, please follow these steps:

 - Tap Motion Settings from the list of options at the bottom of the app.